Roxot/mbr-nmt/README.md

 See `mbr-nmt translate --help` for a full list of utilities currently supported.
 Some utilities require to be installed first.

 ## BEER installation
-Follow the installation instructions at https://github.com/stanojevic/beer.
+Follow the installation instructions at https://github.com/stanojevic/beer and set the `$BEER_HOME` environment variable.
 Make sure that `$BEER_HOME` is visible to `mbr-nmt translate`